• Home

 No, you don’t need that fancy paint opener that you’re constantly losing.
 Just a screwdriver will do!

-To open your paint can, all you need to do is wedge the end of your screwdriver into the gap between the lid and the paint and gently push down on the handle of the screwdriver.
+To open your paint can, all you need to do is wedge the end of your screwdriver into the lip of the can.
+Then, gently push down on the handle of the screwdriver.
 This helps begin to push the lid up and releases some of the pressure.

 Remove the screwdriver and repeat that process 3-4 times around the entire lid of the can.
 After you gently lift in a few different places, the lid will pop right off!